dyer234/pywinsparkle/README.md

     # check for updates
     pywinsparkle.win_sparkle_check_update_with_ui()

-    # alternatively check for updates in the background
+    # alternatively you could check for updates in the
+    # background silently
     pywinsparkle.win_sparkle_check_update_without_ui()

 	# dont do it this way, just an example to keep the thread running